weiji-li/audio_attack-ML/Weekly Report.md

 ## 9.10 - 9.17
 ### For this week:
-1. Work on `kaldihelper.py` part in the GD attack system;
+1. Finsih the `kaldihelper.py` part in the GD attack system;
+2. It includes functionality:
+    1. data prepartion
+    2. helper function for make_mfcc, compute_vad, extract_ivectors
+    3. Score cleanup (which return all the scores we need for attack)

 ### For next week:
+1. Start working on simple attack algorithm
+2. Reading some papers on adavasarial attack

 ### Notes: